VerosK/python-pv248/08-decorators.md

 @inspector.inspect
 def fib(n):
-    pass  # here was the original function
+    pass  # the original function should be here

 # invoke function and show call statistics
 fib(256)